 I’m writing and posting this blog post on a six hour flight.
 The Internet is increasingly everywhere; by moving to the cloud, we’re allowing for lower up-front device costs backed up by ongoing subscriptions.
 The platform providers are going to do very well out of this.
 Whereas in the current paradigm they capture value by locking users into application compatibility bubbles (Windows apps won’t run on Mac OS X, etc), in the cloud-based future, the lock-in comes from who runs the cloud servers.
 When Bill Gates started out, his vision was of a computer on every desk running Microsoft software; if he was starting out today, his vision might be a connected device in every pocket running on the Microsoft cloud.

 Although this is a step forward in my opinion, there are dangers.
-Think about how “cloud services” as we’ve known them to date (web tools like Facebook) have monetized; they mine user data.
+Think about how “cloud services” as we’ve known them to date (web tools like Facebook) have monetized; they had to get bigger data centers, Click here for more information.
 As we put more and more sensitive information into the cloud, the challenge will be to maintain ownership over our information, maintain privacy over our activity, and to ensure that no one company gets to control this brave new world.